 The Louis XV basic recipe at Remy is a nutty, crunchy praline topped with milk chocolate mousse and coated with a silken dark chocolate ganache.
 The piece de resistance is the edible gold leaf on top.
 Simply put, the Disney Louis XV was like the world's best Kit Kat bar, only with a delightful nuttier base, much better filling and dark chocolate, and an edible gold leaf.

 Other Superb Delights at the Disney Dessert Experience

 The next four pages provide a photo of the other desserts we tasted at the Disney dessert experience.
 I did not get a photo of the first dessert, which was called a pina colada.
 Much like the drink of the same name, it was served in a glass, very creamy, cooling on a warm day, and delicious.
 To maintain the Caribbean theme, the pina colada dessert was served al fresco on the deck outside Remy.
 It was a marvelous start to our dessert experience.

-Click on each link below to see the other delectable items at Pompidou's Patisseries.
+Scroll below to see the other delectable items at Pompidou's Patisseries.
 These dishes are constantly changed, but should provide a general idea as to the interesting combination of desserts and portion sizes.

 - Vacherin (raspberry sorbet)